-The Group transfers properties to or from investment properties when the properties meet, or cease to meet, the definition of investment property and there is evidence of the change in use.
+The Group transfers properties to or from investment properties when there is a change in use for these assets.
+Properties are transferred to or from investment properties when the properties meet, or cease to meet, the definition of investment property and there is evidence of the change in use.